 We are looking for dedicated and passionate individuals to join our team.
 This is an opportunity to address major global health challenges and learn effective advocacy skills.

 Join a network of interns and volunteers of all backgrounds whose U.S. Representatives or Senators are on the Congressional subcommittees of Appropriations that fund foreign aid.
 You will be trained and supported in effective citizen advocacy, urging these key Members of Congress to increase U.S. funding levels and effectiveness for global health programs.
 Currently we are focused on programs addressing tuberculosis, the top infectious disease killer in the world, and on promoting effective poverty-targeted primary health care.

-We are seeking interns or volunteers who are constituents of these Representatives and Senators, to work 6-8 hours a week for a minimum of 4 months, with regular video chat/phone training and support.
+We are seeking interns or volunteers who are constituents of these Representatives and Senators, to work about 6 hours a week for a minimum of 6 months, with regular small-group coaching by video chat.
 All activities can be conducted remotely.